MC-E/LF-VSN/README.md

 </p>

 ## 🤗 **Acknowledgements**
 This code is built on [MIM-VRN (PyTorch)](https://github.com/ding3820/MIMO-VRN).
-We thank the authors for sharing their codes of MPRNet.
+We thank the authors for sharing their codes of MIMO-VRN.

 ## :e-mail: Contact